dkintop/Path-Game/checklist.md

-[]render an invisible grid of divs with id's that represent their grid coordinate []give user ability to place the starting position of the game piece []give user ability to "record" instructions via key presses []give user ability to run the instructions via a "play" button
+[]render a grid of divs with id's that represent their grid coordinate []give user ability to place the starting position of the game piece []give user ability to "record" instructions via key presses []give user ability to run the instructions via a "play" button